microsoft/customer-insights-azure-data-workshop/lab02.md

     ![](images/lab02/media/image10.png)

-1. One at a time, grant each developer the Contributor role by choosing Role=Contributor and searching for their name, selecting their name, and clicking Save.
+1. One at a time, grant each developer the Contributor role by choosing role **Contributor** and searching for their name, selecting their name, and clicking Save.

     ![](images/lab02/media/image11.png)